Who's Behind Listverse?

 For the lying connotation of crossed fingers, it is believed that early Christians made the cross when they told a lie because it supposedly protected them from the wrath of God.
 At the time, the punishment for being Christian was death.
 As a result, Christians often denied their faith so they would not be killed.

 The origin of either sign is disputed, and whether they are of the same origin remains unclear.
-Some believe that the gesture first appeared during the October 1415 Battle of Agincourt between England and France.
+Some believe that the gesture first appeared during the Battle of Agincourt between England and France in October 1415.

 French soldiers hated the highly effective British archers so much that the French cut two fingers off the hands of captured British archers.
 The fingers were the most important for using a bow.
 Other archers realized this and began raising two fingers at French soldiers as an insult.